An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Degenerate Abelian Varieties

 As noted in Section \ref{sec:backgroundMTConjecture}, when the Mumford-Tate conjecture holds for an abelian variety $A$ then the Mumford-Tate group and Hodge group can be used to gain information about the Sato-Tate group of $A$.
 In particular, the Hodge group will equal the identity component of the algebraic Sato-Tate group.
 The results and exposition in Sections \ref{sec:DegneracyMT}, \ref{sec:DegeneracyHodgeRing}, and \ref{sec:DegeneracyHodgeGroup} help us understand the role degeneracy can play in the Sato-Tate group.

-The degeneracy we see in the Mumford-Tate group in Section \ref{sec:DegneracyMT} tells us which factor $A_i$ of the abelian variety $A$ gives us the Mumford-Tate group of $A$.
+The degeneracy we see in the Mumford-Tate group in Section \ref{sec:DegneracyMT} tells us when the Mumford-Tate group of $A$ coincides with the Mumford-Tate group of certain factors.
 When the Mumford-Tate conjecture holds for $A$, this will imply that $\ST^0(A)\simeq \ST^0(A_i)$.
 As with the Mumford-Tate group, in this situation we have a smaller than expected identity component for the Sato-Tate group.

 The degeneracy of the Mumford-Tate group gives us some information about the Hodge group and the identity component of the algebraic Sato-Tate group of $A$.
 However in order to compute moment statistics for the Sato-Tate group, we need to know the explicit embedding of the Hodge group in $\USp(2g)$, where $g$ is the dimension of $A$.
 The exceptional cycles in the Hodge ring of $A$ give extra relations on the elements of the Hodge ring (see Theorem \ref{thm:Hodge}); these extra relations can be used to determine the embedding of the Hodge group.